Campus Improvement Plan

 - Well-trained staff to address the needs of diverse learners

-- The Gifted and Talented program continues to grow
+- Student enrollment continues to surpass projections The Gifted and Talented program continues to grow

 - The school family is represented by multiple cultures and a diverse student population